-Erroneous Paths Wisely evaluate before expending time, energy and money
+Erroneous Paths Cautiously examine before expending time, energy and money

 Stock Adobe Royalty Free Images

-The amount and conflicting advice for living healthy is overwhelming.
-Once there is a demand, entrepreneurs charge to capitalize on that demand.
-The field becomes flooded.
-Information isn’t bad if we can reasonably know it’s reliable; unfortunately, often it’s not.
-After spending several decades in the fitness industry, I discovered the underlying motivation behind new fitness products wasn’t well-being but the attractiveness of the fitness product.
+The hordes of conflicting advice for living healthy are overwhelming.
+Any guru always has antagonists defending different views.
+The well-being field is flooded.
+Information isn’t bad if we reasonably know it’s reliable; unfortunately, often it’s not.
+After spending several decades in the fitness industry, I discovered the motivation behind producing most fitness products wasn’t fitness but sales.
 The happiness market is no different.
 People don’t buy books, rush to motivational conferences, or dispense with precious money unless the product excites.
 The producers, therefore, seek popularity instead of effectiveness.

 Changing behavioral trajectories requires effort; we must face the stubbornness of engrained habits and protective thinking.
-Adjusting course demands persistently forcing actions opposing these practiced reactions.
+Adjusting course demands persistently forcing actions opposing the naturally inclined responses.
 This doesn’t feel good, demanding tremendous mental energy.
 We also must challenge the justifying thoughts.
-This doesn’t feel good; resisting chemical dependencies doesn’t feel good; listening to corrective advice doesn’t feel good; sacrificing the present for better futures doesn’t feel good.
-At least at first these changes don’t feel good.
-But eventually, as new behaviors prove worth and we recognize the benefits of those behaviors on the future.
+This doesn’t feel good; resisting chemical dependencies doesn’t feel good; listening to corrective advice doesn’t feel good; sacrificing the present for better futures doesn’t feel good—at least at first.
+But eventually, as new behaviors prove their worth and we recognize the benefits of those behaviors on the future.
 Soon the forced action produces feelings of pleasantness.

 We want to feel good—the pleasure principle.
 Our emotions are an ancient guiding system.
-The world has rapidly changed—evolution can’t keep pace with social evolution.
+The world has rapidly changed—biological evolution can’t keep pace with social evolution.
 We face a complex world that outpaced our biological guiding systems.
-Our cognitive apparatus is designed to navigate complexity in conjunction with the emotions.
-We absorb learning from those around us, gathering skills and knowledge essential to competitively survive in this complex society, developing habits and behaviors that include the future; not simply pleasure in the moment.
-The increasing complexity doesn’t make feelings obsolete but does place increasing demand on the thinking system.
+Our cognitive apparatus provides and inadequate guide to successfully navigate the complexities.
+We absorb learning from surroundings, gathering skills and knowledge to competitively survive.
+But we must reach beyond survival, also developing habits and behaviors that consider the future; not simply pleasure in the moment.
+Increasing complexity of industrial and digital revolutions doesn’t render emotions obsolete but does, however, place increasing demand on a more cognitive approach.

-Be skeptical of new ideas.
-Be slow to abandon proven constructive behaviors because someone promises a shortcut.
+We must be skeptical of new ideas; slow to abandon proven behaviors for attractive shortcuts.
 Look a little deeper.
 Look for evidence.
 Ask a few questions.
 Are there confirming studies?
 Who conducted the studies?
 Where did the idea come from?
 Is the idea all-encompassing ignoring complexity?
 Slowing down to investigate, asking a few questions, may save us from unneeded hurts.
 We are human; we occasionally will be duped.
-Upon first contact we like an idea because it sounds right (it feels good), but with a little further examination, a few probing questions, we discover the error and may continue productive living.
+Upon first contact, we may like an idea because it sounds right (it feels good), but with further examination and a few probing questions, we may discover the error, avoid wasted time and pursue a more productive course.